dhoangquan1/StudentAssistantPortal/documents/GroupReport1_FlasktasticCoders.md

 * As a student, I want to view open SA positions so that I can choose my course preferences for student assistantships
 * As a student, I want to apply for SA positions so that the instructor can be notified that I want to be SA in their course section
 * As an instructor, I want to see the students who has applied to be my course section's SA so that I can assigned some students to be the course's SA

+ISSUES + THE PERSON IN CHARGE:

+1. [Implementation] Design the student view of open positions and an HTML template for student index view
+2. [Implementation] Design the student view of recommended positions and an HTML template for student index view
+3. [Implementation] Design the student view of the application form
+4. [Implementation] Design the instructor view of a notification page to get notified of student applications
+5. [Implementation] Design the instructor view of a page to manage applications
+6. [Database Model] Make an "Application" model in database